systopia/de.systopia.newsletter/docs/usage.md

 When generating this form, the system issues a request to the API action `NewsletterSubscription.Get` that this extension provides.
-Taking the profile name and the contact hash, this action retrieves the subscription status for all mailing lists and the contact data for all contact fields defined within the given profile, and sends it to the system which, in turn, creates the preferences form based on that information.
+Taking the profile name and the contact checksum, this action retrieves the subscription status for all mailing lists and the contact data for all contact fields defined within the given profile, and sends it to the system which, in turn, creates the preferences form based on that information.